paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 Applications which emulate or change keybindings such as *Xpadder* or *X-Mouse Button Control* may also cause these issues.
 Try disabling them if you use them for other games.

 This can also happen due to issues with the numpad keys, as they can be used to scroll the song selection list.
 Pressing the `NumLock` key to disable the numpad and then pressing either `9` or `3` on the numpad will fix the issue.

-You may also wish to check for any jammed or damaged buttons on your peripherals.
+You should also check for any jammed or damaged buttons on your peripherals while doing this.

 #### I downloaded a Beatmap Pack but osu! is always trying to "repair" the file!

-**You will need to extract the pack into your Songs directory.**
+**You'll need to extract the pack into your Songs directory.**

 Most beatmap packs come in a `.rar` file format, which means they are a compressed archive of beatmap files.
-You will need to extract them using your utility of choice (we recommend [7-Zip](https://7-zip.org)) to your Songs directory first.
+You'll need to extract them using your utility of choice.
+(We recommend [7-Zip](https://7-zip.org)) to your Songs directory first.) <!-- do we though.
+WinRar is widely recognized to be the first option for unzipping files imo -->

 Once all of the `.osz` files within the pack are in the Songs directory, hitting `F5` at the song selection menu will refresh the game's beatmap cache and load your new songs into osu!.